 Consider the issue of subjective probabilities.
 At the point at which he contemplates his strategies, there are two aspects of uncertainty about which, presumably, the decision maker entertains beliefs.
 The first concerns the likelihoods of alternative weather reports and, conditional on these reports, the likelihoods of subsequent path-force combinations of the approaching hurricane.
-The second is the likelihoods of the latter are determined by those of the former coupled with the actions that were taken, in the interim, by the decision maker.
+The second is the likelihoods of the ensuing levels of damage (the effects).
+Clearly, the likelihoods of the latter are determined by those of the former coupled with the actions that were taken, in the interim, by the decision maker.

-Karni (2011) deals solely with the second aspect of uncertainty and beliefs.
-The main objective of this paper is to extend the analytical framework to include a state space and define a unique, choice-based, subjective probability measure on the state space generating the family of joint probability distributions $\{\pi(\cdot, \cdot | a)\}{a \in A}$ that figure in the representation.
-In terms of the hurricane example, my objective is to infer unique subjective probabilities on the path-force combinations of the approaching hurricane that are consistent with $\{\pi(\cdot, \cdot | a)\}{a \in A}$ , thus resolving the fundamental difficulty with the definition of subjective probabilities mentioned above.
+Karni (2010) deals solely with the second aspect of uncertainty and beliefs.
+The main objective of this paper is to extend the analytical framework to include a state space and define a unique, choice-based, subjective probability measure on the state space generating the family of joint probability distributions $\{\pi(\cdot, \cdot \mid a)\}{a \in A}$ that figure in the representation.
+In terms of the hurricane example, my objective to infer unique subjective probabilities on the path-force combinations of the approaching hurricane that are consistent with $\{\pi(\cdot, \cdot \mid a)\}{a \in A}$, thus resolves the fundamental difficulty with the definition of subjective probabilities mentioned above.

-As in Karni (2011), the approach is anchored in the revealed-preference methodology and is Bayesian.
+As in Karni (2010), the approach is anchored in the revealed-preference methodology and is Bayesian.
 The revealed-preference aspect maintains that a decision-maker's choice among alternative courses of action reflects his tastes for the ultimate outcomes and his beliefs regarding the likelihoods of the events in which these payoffs materialize.
 Consequently, the utility representing the decision maker's tastes and the probabilities representing his beliefs may be inferred from his choice behavior.
-The Bayesian aspect of the model takes as premises that: (i) new information affects the decision maker's preferences, or choice behavior, through its effect on his beliefs rather than his tastes, and (ii) the posterior probabilities, representing the decision maker's posterior beliefs, are obtained by the updating of the prior probabilities, representing his prior beliefs, using Bayes' rule.
+The Bayesian aspect of the model takes as premises that: (a) new information affects the decision maker's preferences, or choice behavior, through its effect on his beliefs rather than his tastes, and (b) the posterior probabilities, representing the decision maker's posterior beliefs, are obtained by the updating the prior probabilities, representing his prior beliefs, using Bayes' rule.
 It is worth underscoring that the presumption that the decision-maker's posterior preference relations are obtained from the prior preference relation by the updating of the subjective probabilities leaving the utility functions intact, is critical for the uniqueness of the probabilities.

-Section I describes the analytical framework, including the definition of a statespace.
-It provides a brief summary of the preference structure and representation of Karni (2011).
+Section I describes the analytical framework, including the definition of a state-space.
+It provides a brief summary of the preference structure and representation of Karni (2010).
 Section II defines the measure space implied by the model and characterizes the unique probability measure on this space that generates the family of action-dependent subjective probability distributions on the effects introduced in Section I. Section III includes concluding remarks.
-The proofs are collected in the Appendix.
+The proofs are collected in the appendix.

-I. The Model
+I. THE MODEL

-A. The Analytical Framework
+A. The analytical framework

-Following Karni (2011), let $\Theta$ be a finite set of effects; let A be a connected separable topological space, whose elements are referred to as actions; let X be a finite set of observations or signals; denote by o the event that no observation materializes and define $\overline{X} = X \cup \{o\}^3$ .
-A bet is a real-valued mapping on $\Theta$ , interpreted as monetary payoffs contingent on the realized effect.
+Following Karni (2010), let Θ be a finite set of effects; let A be a connected separable topological space, whose elements are referred to as actions; let X be a finite set of observations or signals; denote by o the event that no observation materializes and define $\bar{X} = X \cup \{o\}$.3 A bet is a real-valued mapping on Θ , interpreted as monetary payoffs contingent on the realized effect.
 Let B denote the set of all bets and assume that it is endowed with the $\mathbb{R}^{|\Theta|}$ topology.
-Denote by $b{-\theta}r$ the bet obtained from $b \in B$ by replacing the $\theta$ -coordinate of $b, b(\theta)$ , with r.
+Denote by $b{-\theta}r$ the bet obtained from $b \in B$ by replacing the θ -coordinate of b, $b(\theta)$, with r.